b01ix/b01ix.github.io/_pages/privacy.md

 ### Privacy policy

-Just like most websites, I also use cookies, which gives me the opportunity to improve my website (just kidding, it does not help me at all, and I really do not care about your data, do not use it, I do this just because of meaningless EU regulations).
+Just like most websites, I also use cookies, which gives me the opportunity to improve my website (just kidding, it does not help me at all, and I really do not care about your data, do not use it, I do this just because of EU regulations).

 #### What are cookies?